 What Happens After a Root Canal?

 What happens after a root canal is performed depends on which tooth had the work done.
 For front teeth, often only a regular filling is needed.
-For back teeth, since they bear the brunt of the forces while chewing, a dental crown is neeRoot_Canal_BAded in order to protect the teeth long term.
+For back teeth, since they bear the brunt of the forces while chewing, a dental crown is needed in order to protect the teeth long term.
 After the permanent filling or crown is done, the tooth will start to eventually feel like one of your own and you will brush and floss it as you do all the others.

 Who Performs My Root Canal?